- What Is Cat Arthritis?

-Arthritis is something that can effect a wide range of beings, from humans all the way down to our feline friends.
+Arthritis is something that can affect a wide range of beings, from humans all the way down to our feline friends.
 Because we understand the struggle, it's only natural that you'd want to help your cat to be as comfortable as possible!

 In this article, you'll learn all about arthritis in cats, and what options you have to keep your cat healthy and happy!

 Cat arthritis, or osteoarthritis, is a disease that results from the aging and degeneration of joints.
 The most common form of arthritis is osteoarthritis, which is also referred to as degenerative joint disease.
 Just like in humans, there is a natural padding in the joints of cats that can wear down over time, resulting in movement that is uncomfortable and difficult.

 In most cases, this condition is one that is quite common in older cats, especially if they are overweight.
 However, it can show up earlier in the lives of some cats.
 It's also worth keeping in mind that this is a condition that can become worse as your cat continues to age.